DUDEDEPP863/WHSTechNotes/journal.md

+# Febuary 2, 2026
+1. Personal hygiene and self-care are important in shared environments because they show respect for others and help maintain a clean, healthy, and comfortable space for everyone.

+2. Loud conversations, strong smells, or distracting behaviors can make it hard for others to focus and can create discomfort or tension in shared spaces.

+3. Reasonable expectations for professional behavior include using respectful language, keeping noise levels appropriate, maintaining personal space, and being aware of how your actions affect others.

+4. Self-regulation is important because it helps people manage their emotions and reactions, allowing them to stay calm, respectful, and productive in school and workplace settings.

+5. One habit I can work on is being more aware of my volume when speaking so I don’t distract others who are trying to concentrate.

 # January 20, 2026
 One way technology can help create fairness is by giving people equal access to information and education.
 For example, online learning platforms allow students from different backgrounds and locations to access the same lessons and resources.
 This matters because education is a powerful tool for equality—when everyone has the chance to learn, they have more opportunities to succeed.
 Technology also helps people share their voices through social media, bringing attention to issues of injustice that might otherwise be ignored.
 By connecting people and spreading awareness, technology helps build a more fair and just society where everyone’s voice can be heard.

 # January 14, 2026
 The rules about not eating or drinking at the computers and cleaning up after ourselves are important because they protect our technology, keep our classroom clean, and show respect for others who share the space.
 Following these rules/expectations helps create a safe, organized, and positive learning environment for everyone.Food and drinks can easily damage computers and other technology.
 If someone spills a drink on a keyboard or near a computer tower, the liquid can short-circuit the system and cause it to stop working. even small crumbs from snacks can get stuck in keyboards, attract bugs, or cause sticky keys that make typing difficult.
 Another reason these rules matter is that leaving trash or messes behind makes the classroom look dirty and uninviting.
 When students don’t clean up after themselves, it can lead to pests like ants or mice, and it also creates more work for the teacher or custodians.
 A clean classroom helps everyone focus better and feel more comfortable while learning.These expectations teach responsibility and respect, which are skills needed beyond school.
 By taking care of shared equipment and cleaning up personal messes, students show that they value their learning environment and the people around them.
 In the real world, such as in college or at a job, people are expected to keep their workspaces clean and handle equipment carefully.
 Following these classroom rules prepares students for those responsibilities. when everyone does their part, the classroom stays organized, the technology lasts longer, and everyone can learn in a space that feels safe and respectful.